 - enrolled in courses must arrive in Canada by September for the fall semester or by January for the winter semester; and

-- conducting research must arrive in Canada for the uptake of their award between July 2013 and the first week of the January 2014 academic term.
+- conducting research must arrive in Canada for the uptake of their award between July 1, 2016 but no later than February 1, 2017.
 Failure to arrive during this time may result in the cancellation of the scholarship.
+In exceptional cases, and with prior approval from DFATD, the arrival deadline may be extended to March 1, 2017.

-- For college and undergraduate applications, a written agreement or understanding between the Canadian institution and the candidate’s home institution must be in place at the time of application.
+- For college and undergraduate applications, a written institutional collaboration and student exchange agreement or memorandum of understanding between the Canadian institution and the candidate’s home institution must be in place at the time of application.

 - Scholarships cannot be deferred and are not renewable.